Lab-Cave/LabCaveMediationSDK_iOS/README.md

 # LabCave Mediation iOS SDK

-The current version (2.9.3) is tested with Xcode10 or above and is compatible with iOS 8 and above.
+The current version (2.9.4) is tested with Xcode11 or above and is compatible with iOS 8 and above.

->Note that if you are planning to integrate Fyber SDK, you need to use Xcode 10.2.1.
+>Is mandatory Xcode11 for archiving

 ## Adding Lab Cave Mediation SDK to your Project